 Something is REALLY wrong with UPS, and it's far worse than the media is reporting

 [Editor's note: This article is being widely shared across the 'net and has apparently been making the rounds among UPS executives.
-One day after this was published, we received a call from a high-level UPS executive who apologized profusely for our problems with UPS and assured us the company was committed to solving the serious issues we were experiencing. target coupon
+One day after this was published, we received a call from a high-level UPS executive who apologized profusely for our problems with UPS and assured us the company was committed to solving the serious issues we were experiencing.
+Visit rope suppliers

-here.
 As a side note, I have a friend who works for UPS and he told me the package backlog in Texas had reached 1.8 million packages but that, "all of us at UPS worked hard and long hours trying to keep up."]
-Web cam room

 The bottom line?
 Through its increasingly worse problems with logistics, UPS is rapidly making itself irrelevant.
 High-volume shippers are not merely looking at moving to competitors like Fedex; they are looking at ways to cut UPS out of the loop entirely.

 And I can't blame them.
 I've never seen UPS so dysfunctional.